 - For faster thawing, submerge the foods in cold tap water.
 One of the easiest ways is to stop the drain in kitchen sink fill with 2 inches of cold tap water and submerge food.
 A deep bowl or pot will work just as well.

-Safe Food Preparation
+Safe Food Preparation and Handling

 Some raw food products may contain bacteria that could cause illness if mishandled.
 Follow these instructions for safest use.

-1. Keep frozen until ready to use.
+- Keep frozen until ready to use.

-3. Keep raw meat and poultry separate from other foods.
+- Keep raw meat and poultry separate from other foods.
 Wash working surfaces, utensils (including cutting boards, preparation and feeding bowls), hands, and any other items that touch or contact raw meat or poultry with hot soapy water.

-4. Refrigerate leftovers immediately or discard.
+- Refrigerate any leftovers immediately in an air tight container or discard.